 But maybe you don’t have someone right beside you to tell you some of these things… so I’ll be there for you.
 Here are 10 not-so-obvious tips that you, as a beginning biker, need to know:

-1. You do not wear underwear under your spandex shorts.
+1. Don’t wear underwear under your spandex mountain bike shorts.

 I thought I was the only person who had ever done this.
 It turns out that several other people that I know tried the same thing.
 Nope.
 No undies.
 Just the shorts.
 Trust me: you’ll be much more comfortable this way.
-The shorts are designed to fit right against you.
-And speaking of shorts fitting right against you…
+Same thing goes if you’re wearing baggy shorts with a liner.

 2. There’s this stuff called Chamois butter… and it’s awesome.

 Get some.
 You can find it at any bike shop and probably even at your local pharmacy (although Vaseline will work too).
 Use this before long rides, or even short rides if you’re just starting out.
 Just use it around your nether-regions to prevent chafing.
 You will be very glad that you discovered this stuff.

 Chamois Butt'r Her' Anti-Chafe Cream, 10-Pack of 9mL Packets